mondaycom/welcome-apps/apps/github-monday-code/README.md

     1. Choose your app that will be associated with the deployment.
     2. Choose the draft version to deploy.
-    3. Optionally, you can run the following command to receive your server logs if you are using Monday logger:
+    3. Optionally, you can run the following command to receive your server logs if you [are] using [Monday logger](https://github.com/mondaycom/monday-code-cli#mapps-codelogs) :

 ```bash
 $ npm run logs